-1½ tablespoon arrowroot
+1½ tablespoons arrowroot

-1 sweet and very ripe nectarine
+1 sweet very ripe nectarine

-1 large, very sweet and ripe mandarin
+1 large very sweet ripe mandarin

-¼ up to 1/2 cup fresh orange juice
+¼ to 1/2 cup fresh orange juice

 Follow the instructions of the Strawberry Panna Cotta and Blackberry Compote, with the following modifications.

-the mandarin pieces, but I did open them to remove any seeds and to allow for the juice to come out while marinaring them.
+1. For the compote, use a very large, ripe, peeled mandarin instead of blackberries.
+Separate it in pieces.
+I did not remove the transparent skin of the mandarin pieces, but I did open them to remove any seeds and to allow for the juice to come out while marinating them.

 My husband found this recipe incredibly delicious.
-We found it to be a kind of soft cheese cake like.
-We have never tried Panna cotta, but that seems more to be like kind of a flan, according to the pictures we saw on the Internet.
+We found it to be a kind of soft cheesecake-like.
+We have never tried panna cotta, but that seems more to be like kind of a flan, according to the pictures we saw on the Internet.

 I hope you like it.
 Mine is in the freezer, but I already tasted the panna cotta mixture and the compote and they were delicious.

-And, we just ate a piece each a couple of minutes ago.
+And we just ate a piece each a couple of minutes ago.

 Click the button below to download the printable PDF.

-© 2009-2015 The Rawtarian.
+© 2009-2022 The Rawtarian.